Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Discussion

+At first, Case I may seem like an artificial example---in practice, the maximal conductance is taken to be a model parameter and fitted along with the rest of the model.
+But Case I and Case II are similar: any two Markov models may be regarded as two special cases of a more general model with some transition rates pinned to \(0\) (as shown in Fig.~\ref{fig:wang_beattie_combined} for the models used in this paper, with some transition rate).
+Like in Case I, this means that different model structures can be seen as restrictions of this larger model's parameter space.
+Misspecified model structures can then be identified with subsets of parameter space which do not contain the true, data-generating parameter set (provided this larger model is structurally identifiable).

-The two examples of model discrepancy we presented are quite similar.
-The Beattie and Wang models can be regarded as two different special cases of a more general model shown in Fig.~\ref{fig:wang_beattie_combined}; these special cases arise with particular transition rate parameters in this larger model set to zero.
-Hence, there is a setting in which \emph{Case II} is an example of the type of discrepancy explored in \emph{Case I}, where a ``true'' parameter value exists in the more general model, but is excluded in the parameter space being optimised over for the model being fitted.
+This means there is a setting in which Case II (misspecified governing equations) is an example of the type of discrepancy explored in Case I, where a ``true'' parameter value exists in the more general model, but is excluded in the parameter space being optimised over when training the model.
 This may prove a valuable perspective for modelling ion channel kinetics, where there are many candidate models \citep{mangold2021identification}, and each model may be seen as corresponding to some subset of a general model with a shared higher-dimensional parameter space.
+Model selection problems have been framed in this way previously \citep{akaike_information_1998,chen_network_2017}.